philippkemmeter/nepp/README.md

 order to hide a variable, you have to define it in a restricted scope.
 This is usually be done using closures.

-### Solutions for privacy in ECMAScript
+### Solutions for Privacy in ECMAScript

 There are many solutions for creating true private objects in ECMAScript.
-The most famous around is [crockford's pattern][crockford], that had been published in 2001 already.
+The most famous around is [crockford's pattern][crockford], which had been published in 2001 already.
 Crockford distinguishes between private, priviledged and public members, whereas priviledged members are accessible from the public scope and have full access to private members.
-Because priviledged methods have to be defined in the constructor (not in the object's prototype), each instance creates a copy of a the same method.
+Since priviledged methods have to be defined in the constructor (not in the object's prototype), each instance creates a copy of a the same method.
 This is a major performance loss.

-There are solutions for this problem around, allowing prototype methods and private access using nice closure magic and global access methods.
-A very handy solution can be found in [Daan Kets private.js library][daankets].
+There are solutions for this problem around.
+They allow prototype methods and private access using nice closure magic and global access methods, e.g.
-This is indeed a good solution for private members.
+[Daan Kets private.js library][daankets].

 #### Disadvantages

-But all of those solution have a big downside: Real private members that are hidden completely using closures change the style of ECMAScript dramatically in a bad way.
-As Addy Osmani pointed out in his Book ["Learning JavaScript Design Patterns"][osmani] writing about the Module Pattern, there are many disadvantages coming with privates in EMCAScript:
+But all of those solutions have a big downside: Real private members that are hidden completely using closures change the style of ECMAScript dramatically in a bad way.
+As Addy Osmani pointed out in his Book ["Learning JavaScript Design Patterns"][osmani] (chapter Module Pattern), there are many disadvantages coming with private members in EMCAScript:
 > The disadvantages of the Module pattern are that as we access both public and
 > private members differently, when we wish to change visibility, we actually
 > have to make changes to each place the member was used.